micahamd/psych_exp_generator/README.md

 ## Features

 - Customizable trial parameters:
+  - Canvas background: Color of the full-screen canvas behind the experiment area
   - Trial interval: The duration of the inter-trial interval in milliseconds
-  - Trial background color: Choose between white, black, or grey
+  - Trial background color: Choose from a range of colors for the experiment screen
   - Fixation point: Option to show or hide a central fixation cross
   - Fixation interval: The duration (in milliseconds) that the fixation appears
-  - Fixation color: Color of the fixation cross (white, grey, or black)
+  - Fixation color: Color of the fixation cross (multiple color options available)
   - Fixation and Stimulus Location: Control the position of stimuli and fixation relative to screen center
   - Stimulus offset: Controls how long the stimulus remains visible (0 = until response)
   - Trial count: Set the number of trials (between 1 and 999)
   - Stimuli - Text: Comma-separated list of text stimuli to display during trials
      * Support for stimulus sequences using square brackets notation
+     * Support for concurrent stimulus presentation using round brackets
   - Stimulus Text Size: Font size of stimuli (12px to 120px)
-  - Stimulus Text Color: Color of the stimulus text (white, black, or grey)
+  - Stimulus Text Color: Color of the stimulus text (multiple color options available)
   - Randomize stimulus sequence: Option to present stimuli in random or sequential order
   - Response key: Customize the key used to progress through trials (defaults to SPACEBAR)
+  - Additional response keys: Specify multiple valid response keys
-  - Custom Stimulus-Response Mappings: Assign different response keys to specific stimuli
+  - Custom Stimulus-Response Mappings: Assign different response keys and properties to specific stimuli
-  - Response feedback: Option to provide visual feedback after responses specific stimuli
+  - Response feedback: Option to provide visual feedback after responses
-    * Customizable feedback text for correct and incorrect responses
-    * Configurable feedback duration correct and incorrect responses
     * Visual indication with green (correct) and red (incorrect) colors
+    * Configurable feedback duration
   - Data collection: Option to save experiment data in JSON format
     * Records trial information, responses, accuracy, and timing
     * Automatic download when experiment completes
+    * Manual download button on completion screen
+- Visual color preview for all color selection options
-- Fixed-size experiment display (800x600 pixels) centered on a black background
+- Fixed-size experiment display (800x600 pixels) centered on a customizable background
 - Stimulus presentation: Fixation → Text Stimulus → Response → Inter-trial interval
 - Helper text explanations for all parameters
 - Fully customizable text appearance
-- Large text stimuli (42px) for better visibility
+- Large text stimuli (42px default) for better visibility
+- State persistence across sessions using localStorage

 ## How to Use

 1. Open `index.html` in a web browser
 2. Configure your experiment parameters:
+   - **Canvas Background**: Choose the color of the full-screen canvas behind the experiment
    - **Trial interval**: Set the duration (in milliseconds) of the blank screen between trials
    - **Trial background**: Choose the background color for the experiment screen
    - **Fixation**: Choose whether to display a fixation cross in the center of the screen
    - **Fixation interval**: Set how long (in milliseconds) the fixation cross appears
-   - **Fixation color**: Select the color of the fixation cross (white, grey, or black)
+   - **Fixation color**: Select the color of the fixation cross
    - **Fixation and Stimulus Location**: Position stimuli and fixation relative to center (X,Y coordinates in pixels)
       * [0,0] represents the screen center
       * Negative X values move left, positive X values move right